St. Andrews by-the-Sea

 Whether you enjoy pulling up a seat with a cold one with bay view or jumping into the action, there are many opportunities in this town, and they know how to throw a party.
 Check out the Town of Saint Andrews Events page for the many festivals held throughout the year including: PaddleFest, Canada Day, Artist-by-the-Sea and Indulge Food Festival.
 I have now attended them all, and give two big thumbs up encouraging others to discover what an entertaining town St. Andrews is!

-Seaside Adventure Awaits in St. Andrews
+Seaside Adventure Awaits

 Sign up for a whale watching cruise or a fishing expedition, set sail aboard a tall ship, or paddle or swim at Katy’s Cove Beach, visit the Huntsman Science Marine Centre’s Fundy Discovery Aquarium, or drive over the ocean floor at low tide to explore Sir William Van Horne’s Summer Estate on Minsters Island.
 Seaside Adventure awaits you in St. Andrews.

-If you are a land lubber, walk the town plat to take in the beautiful architecture, enjoy a picnic in a park, stroll the wharf, beach comb for treasures on the Passamaquoddy Bay, climb Chamcook mountain, or hike the many trails in the area.
-History buffs will enjoy visiting & learning about the St. Andrews Lighthouse (c.1833) - the oldest remaining mainland lighthouse in New Brunswick.
-Then, there is the St. Andrews Blockhouse, the Oppenheimer-Pager Museum at Dayspring, the Charlotte County Archives, Sheriff Andrews House, and the Ross Memoriam Museum & Library.
-Watch closely at dusk and dawn, as that is when the lawn ornaments come out.
-Enjoy St. Andrews by-the-Sea - there is something for everyone here.
-I dare you to not to fall in love with St. Andrews.
+What truly sets St. Andrews apart is the way it makes you feel like you belong to something timeless.
+It’s the details that deepen the magic.
+If you are a land lubber, walk the town plat to take in the beautiful architecture, enjoy a picnic in a park, beach comb for treasures on the Passamaquoddy Bay, climb Chamcook mountain, or hike the many trails in the area.
+History buffs will enjoy visiting and learning about the St. Andrews Lighthouse (c.1833) - the oldest remaining mainland lighthouse in New Brunswick.
+Then, there is the St. Andrews Blockhouse, the Oppenheimer-Pager Museum at Dayspring, the Charlotte County Archives, Sheriff Andrews House, and the Ross Memoriam Museum and Library.
+Take time to also pause at the wharf and watch the fishing boats come and go, and you’ll feel the rhythm of a community that lives close to nature and deeply values its roots.

 This post was sponsored by Cory Cottage at Pansy Patch, Rossmount Inn, The Kingsbrae Garden & Kingsbrae Garden Café, The Pâtisserie & Bakery at Drewhaven, The Chandler Room Wine Bar & Kitchen at Treadwell Inn, The Algonquin Resort, Niger Reef, Honeybeans Café, Minister’s Island, The Fundy Discovery Aquarium at the Huntsman Marine Science Centre, Saint Andrews Brewing Company, the Town of St. Andrews by-the-Sea, and the Charlotte Coastal Region Tourism; however, all thoughts and opinions are my own.
 Follow Maritimes Maven on FaceBook, Instagram, Pinterest, LinkedIn & Threads.
 Subscribe to be the first to receive my latest articles.
 Share articles you love with your social media community so they, too, will discover, There’s No Place Like Home!